sverweij/dependency-cruiser/doc/rules-reference.md

 - `allowed` rules
   Dependency-cruiser concatenates `allowed` rules from the extends, and de-duplicates them.
-- `forbidden` rules
+- `forbidden` and `required` rules
-  For `forbidden` rules it uses the same approach, except when the rules have a name, in which case the rule with the same name in the current file gets merged into the one from extends, where attributes from the current file win.
+  For `forbidden` and `required` rules it uses the same approach, except when the rules have a name, in which case the rule with the same name in the current file gets merged into the one from extends, where attributes from the current file win.
   This allows you to override only one attribute, e.g. the severity